 Outside of television shows and dramatic films, many people don’t know what happens when you go through an arrest or conviction.
 If you are going through your first DUI charge, the process from arrest to conviction and then to sentencing can seem foreign and overwhelming.
 There is a fairly standard process that DUI cases go through, and seeing the progress outlined can be reassuring.
 This is the general procedure and what to expect at each step.

-• Arraignment
+- Arraignment

 Arraignment is an open court hearing where a judge will read your case and charges aloud.
 Once this is finished, you will state whether you plead “guilty” or “not guilty.”
 You can expect at this stage to hear your rights read aloud to you.
 If you are pleading “not guilty” and already have legal representation, they may ask that your case not be read aloud, and you may not have to be in attendance at all.
 If you are pleading not guilty, Arraignment is where your attorney will receive the prosecution’s evidence against you.
-This can potentially include:
+This can potentially include:- Breathalyzer test results

-• Police reports
+- Police reports

-• Eyewitness accounts
+- Eyewitness accounts

-• Any other evidence obtained during arrest
+- Any other evidence obtained during arrest

 When your lawyer has obtained these materials, they are able to begin building the case in your favor and find places in which the prosecution’s argument is flawed.

-• Pretrial Conference
+- Pretrial Conference

 The pretrial conference is held soon after arraignment and is a stage in which an appropriate plea deal may be struck between your attorney and the prosecution’s attorney.
 Most DUI cases are resolved during this phase.
 If the situation was relatively harmless for a DUI, i.e., nobody was hurt, no property damaged, and it’s a first offense, the prosecuting attorney may agree to a more favorable plea deal for you.
 Examples of more favorable plea deals include community service instead of jail time, a lower fine, and DUI classes.
 If you have had multiple DUIs, there may not be an appealing plea bargain available, and the case, if not settlement is reached, will move to trial.
 Pretrial conference is also the stage in which your attorney may file motions to make changes in your case.
-Motions include:
+Motions include:- Motion to dismiss due to insufficient or flawed evidence

-• Motion to suppress evidence that has been obtained illegally
+- Motion to suppress evidence that has been obtained illegally

-• Motion to recuse a judge if there is conflict of interest or bias present in the one assigned
+- Motion to recuse a judge if there is conflict of interest or bias present in the one assigned

 Most of the changes to your case as a whole occur within the pretrial conference period.
 This is where it’s possible to receive plea deals that reflect the severity of your incident and be granted moderate clemency for a first-time offense.

-• DUI Trial
+- DUI Trial

 The final stage of the process, if your case doesn’t settle beforehand, is the trial.
-DUI cases often reach the trial phase for three reasons:
+DUI cases often reach the trial phase for three reasons:- There is evidence against the prosecution that was not settled in a plea deal

-• Your attorney believes details of your case will sway a jury in your favor
+- Your attorney believes details of your case will sway a jury in your favor

-• This is a severe or repeat DUI, and no plea bargain was struck
+- This is a severe or repeat DUI, and no plea bargain was struck

 In these situations, the case moves to a standard trial by jury of your peers.
 These trials often last between five days and two weeks but can go longer if a jury cannot reach a unanimous decision.
 Often, the arresting officer will be asked to testify at the trial, as well as anyone involved in processing the BAC tests or samples acting as evidence.
 You may be asked to testify as well, but your lawyer will advise if this is the case.

-• After Trial
+- After Trial

 Whether you win or lose during your trial, the terms will be spelled out clearly by the court.
 If you lose at trial, the court is not obligated to adhere to any plea deals that you rejected during the pretrial conference.
 Your attorney will help you debrief accordingly and understand the terms and results of the trial and what they mean for you going forward.